-Playing music from the Codex Rost presents a number of challenges, such as finding solutions to missing elements or, correcting various mistakes and misprints due to a poor condition of the manuscript.
-The music leads to many open questions, for example: what was the intended instrumentation when written for the Viola?
+More than three centuries of wear and tear have left their mark on the manuscript – some sections are damaged and nearly illegible.
+The manuscript is also riddled with notational ambiguities and typos, requiring careful research and interpretation.
+Thus, playing music from the Codex Rost presents a number of challenges, such as finding solutions to missing elements or correcting various misprints.
+While most pieces require only minor corrections, others call for a careful reconstruction, bridging the gaps in the score.
+The music leads to many questions, for example: what was the intended instrumentation when written for the viola?
 And, can we define a national or personal style in the compositions written by the anonymous composers?

 About Franz Rost